kar7hik/mfcc/README.md

 # Implementation of Mel Frequency Cepstrum Coefficient

-[MFCC](https://www.wikiwand.com/en/Mel-frequency_cepstrum)  are the most often used features for Automatic Speech Recognition (ASR).
+[MFCC](https://www.wikiwand.com/en/Mel-frequency_cepstrum)  are the most often used features in Automatic Speech Recognition (ASR).
 This project is a pure common-lisp implementation of MFCC.
-For more details and understand the steps involved in the computation of MFCC, refer the [doc](./doc/) folder.
+For more details and to understand the steps involved in the computation of MFCC, refer the [doc](./doc/) folder.

 ## Usage: